Why did I move to Mexico?

 Having travelled in Latin America, notably Brazil and Colombia, I can confirm that the security situation in Mexico is very different.
 We feel really safe here, which reflects the country's level of development.
 It's important not to be influenced solely by the media or social networks.
 Even if some statistics are undeniable, they don't reflect our daily lives.
 Mexicans have no reason to frighten or harm us.
 As expatriates, and even when traveling, we've never encountered any problems.

 The question of safety, in my opinion, is often overestimated by those who don't know the country.
-In all the years I've been here, I've never had a worry, simply by observing the basic rules of caution, as you would anywhere else.
+Since I've been here, I've never had a worry, simply by observing the basic rules of caution, as you would anywhere else.
 Mexico is a safe country, as long as you're careful about where you go.

 Mexican culture is rich and varied.
 Did you find it difficult to adapt?